 Supporting service and practice development; developing processes in conjunction with the team to ensure patients and their families health needs are met.
-Complexity: Most challenging duties typically undertaken or most complex problems solved: Effectively managers time and patient flow in an acute session Accepts responsibility for ensuring that his/her nursing practice and conduct meet the standards of the professional, ethical and relevant legislated requirements Demonstrates the ability to apply the principles of the Treaty of Waitangi to nursing practice Demonstrates accountability for directing, monitoring and evaluating nursing care that is provided by enrolled nurses and others, and utilises more experienced RNs to assist with problem solving and setting priorities Promotes an environment that enables patient safety, independence, quality of life and health Practices nursing in a manner that the patient determines as being culturally safe Reads and adheres to our organisations vision, values, policies and procedures Represents the organisation and the nursing profession in a committed manner, projecting a professional image of nursing Demonstrates Knowledge of Australasian triage and Trauma care and promotes an environment conducive to critically unwell patients.
-Works with Administrators to ensure patients details are correct within the system
+Complexity: Most challenging duties typically undertaken or most complex problems solved: Accepts responsibility for ensuring that his/her nursing practice and conduct meet the standards of the professional, ethical and relevant legislated requirements Demonstrates the ability to apply the principles of the Treaty of Waitangi to nursing practice Demonstrates accountability for directing, monitoring and evaluating nursing care that is provided by enrolled nurses and others, and utilises more experienced RNs to assist with problem solving and setting priorities Promotes an environment that enables patient safety, independence, quality of life and health Practices nursing in a manner that the patient determines as being culturally safe Reads and adheres to Health New Zealand, Te Tai o Poutini West Coast vision, values, policies and procedures Represents the organisation and the nursing profession in a committed manner, projecting a professional image of nursing Demonstrates Knowledge of Australasian triage and Trauma care and promotes an environment conducive to critically unwell patients.
+Works with Administrators to ensure patients details are correct within the system Effectively manages time and patient flow in an acute session